yochaigal/newschoolrevolution/_posts/2020-01-19-what-is-the-nsr-part-1.md

 ---
 <p></p>
+What I found so inspiring about his post was how accurately Shane had described the exact play style I enjoy the most (particularly in the last few years).
+I don't think I was alone in this reaction, either; it seems he hit the nail on the head for a lot of other folks as well!
+In this series of posts, I hope to expand upon Shane's initial framework a bit. **Any distortions of his original idea are entirely mine.**

 ## The Weird
 Let's break this down a bit, starting with the shared properties of these so-called NSR games.
+I think we all already know what having _A GM_ means, so well move right along to _A Weird Setting_.
+You may already be familiar with [Weird Fiction](https://en.wikipedia.org/wiki/Weird_fiction) as a literary movement; authors like H.P.
+Lovecraft, China Mieville, Jeff Vandermeer, Caitlín R. Kiernan, Clark Ashton Smith, James Triptee, Jr, Mark Z. Danielewski, Tanith Lee, etc. These writers (different as they may be) have a tendency to write about the uncanny, the unexplained and the unknowable.
+As [described](http://www.hplovecraft.com/writings/texts/essays/nwwf.aspx) by H.P.
+Lovecraft, "*These stories frequently emphasise the element of horror because fear is our deepest and strongest emotion, and the one which best lends itself to the creation of nature-defying illusions.
+Horror and the unknown or the strange are always closely connected, so that it is hard to create a convincing picture of shattered natural law or cosmic alienage or “outsideness” without laying stress on the emotion of fear.*"

-I think we all already know what having _A GM_ means, so I'll move right along to _A Weird Setting_.
-To me, _Weird_ in the context of RPGs can mean a couple of things:
+To me, _The Weird_ in the context of RPGs can mean a couple of things:
 * A subversion of tropes, especially from the Fantasy and Science Fiction genres.
 * The players may sometimes feel _unsettled_ by their interactions with the world.
 * Mystery and the unknown are major factors in play.